Fist bump: History

 The "fist bump" or "pound" in European history can be traced to boxers instructed to touch gloves at the start of a contest.
 Likewise, dart players bump fists that are clutching pointed mini-arrows.
 The modern gesture may have arisen spontaneously on city basketball courts, and was popularized by basketball player Fred Carter in the 1970s.

 Others trace the gesture to the Wonder Twins, minor characters in the 1970s Hanna-Barbera superhero cartoon Super Friends, who touched knuckles and cried "Wonder Twin powers, activate!"

 Baseball Hall of Famer Stan Musial used the fist bump during the 1950–60s as an alternative to shaking hands.
 Musial was convinced that he was catching too many colds by picking up germs while shaking thousands of hands each year, so he adopted the fist bump as a friendly alternative.

 Smithsonian researcher LaMont Hamilton suggests that the dap originated during the Vietnam War as a modified form of the Black Power salute, which was prohibited by the US military.

-Pat Benatar is seen giving another dancer a fist bump at the end of her 1983 video for the song "Love Is a Battlefield."

 The fist bump was seen in Australia in September 1990 at the Wetherill Park Indoor Cricket Centre between two opening batsmen, Mick Tyler and Bob Minney.
 At the completion of the first successful batting over for the pair, they met mid-pitch and fist bumped with their batting gloves.
 They continued to fist bump for the remainder of the game and it continued into the future.
 Now this act can be seen on various sporting fields/arenas around Australia, and it is now commonly practiced at an international level; many international cricketers fist bump in between overs or as congratulations after a six has been hit.

 In light of the 2009 H1N1 pandemic, the Dean of Medicine at the University of Calgary, Tom Feasby, suggested that the fist bump may be a "nice replacement of the handshake" in an effort to prevent transmission of the virus.
 Similarly, a medical study has found that fist bumps and high fives spread fewer germs than handshakes.

 Fist bumping behavior has also been observed in chimpanzees, according to a book written by Margaret Power in 1991.

 The COVID-19 pandemic has made the fist bump a common greeting, as shaking hands was discouraged to slow the spread of the virus.

 Hygiene

-Because reduced skin contact results in reduced bacterial transfer, a 2014 study has recommended that the fist bump and high five be adopted as a more hygienic alternative to the handshake.
+A 2014 article in the American Journal of Infection Control documented that the fist bump and high five reduced the transfer of bacteria compared to the handshake.
+The study found that the size of the area of contact correlated with how much bacteria was transferred.
+High fives transferred around 50% as much as handshakes, and fist bumps significantly less.